Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: New phenomena induced by longitudinal couplings between SFQs and external magnetic fluxes

 Here, $A(0)$ and $B(0)$ are given by the initial conditions of Eq.~(\ref{eq:19}).
 The Rabi frequency $\Omega_{n}$ and the parameter $\Delta_{n}$ are given by

-If the SFQ is initially prepared to the ground state, i.e., $A(0)=1$, and also the coupling constant $\lambda_{n}$ satisfies the condition $\lambda_{n}=0$, which can be obtained by tuning the ratios $2\lambda_{z}/\omega_{0}$ so that these ratios make $J_{n}(2\lambda_{z}/\omega_{0})$ as zero, then from Eqs.~(\ref{eq:21}) and (\ref{eq:22}), we can obtain $|B(t)|\equiv 0$ and $|A(t)|\equiv 1$.
-In this case, the SFQ is always in its ground state and the population in the excited state is always zero even that the resonant condition $\omega_{q}=(n+1)\omega_{0}$ is satisfied, this means that the SFQ does not absorb the transverse coupling field and is transparent to the transverse field due to the existence of the longitudinal coupling.
-However when the longitudinal coupling is the zero, once the resonant condition is satisfied, the transverse field is absorbed by the SFQ.
+If the SFQ is initially prepared to the ground state, i.e., $A(0)=1$, and also the coupling constant $\lambda_{n}$ satisfies the condition $\lambda_{n}=0$, then from Eqs.~(\ref{eq:21}) and (\ref{eq:22}), we can obtain $|B(t)|\equiv 0$ and $|A(t)|\equiv 1$.
+In this case, the SFQ is always in its ground state and the population in the excited state is always zero even that the resonant condition $\omega_{q}=(n+1)\omega_{0}$ is satisfied.
+This means that the SFQ is transparent to the transverse field due to the longitudinal coupling.
+However, when the longitudinal coupling is zero, once the resonant condition is satisfied, the transverse field can be absorbed by the SFQ.